 Root Canal Treatment

-A root canal is a procedure where the endodontist removes diseased material (blood vessels, nerves and other tissues) from the interior of a damaged tooth.
-Without a root canal, damaged teeth will die and need to be pulled.
+A root canal is a procedure where the endodontist removes diseased material (blood vessels, nerves, and other tissues) from the interior of a damaged tooth.
+Without a root canal, damaged teeth can die and need to be pulled.

 A root canal can help to relieve symptoms, save your natural tooth, and limit the need for more extensive dental work.

-Endodontic surgery can be used to locate small fractures or hidden canals previously undetected on x-rays during the initial treatment.
-Surgery may also be needed to remove calcium deposits in root canals, or to treat damaged root surfaces or the surrounding bone of the tooth.
+Endodontic surgery can be used to help locate small fractures or hidden canals previously undetected on x-rays during the initial treatment.
+Surgery may also be needed to remove calcium deposits in root canals or to help treat damaged root surfaces or the surrounding bone of the tooth.